Towards Unsupervised Domain Adaptation via Domain-Transformer: Experiments

 The results of Office-31 are shown in the right of Table~\ref{tab:results-clef-31}.
-The adversarial domain adaptation-based method DANN achieves 82.2\% accuracy on average.
-Based on the adversarial learning of DANN, TADA highlights transferable image regions by incorporating region-wise domain discriminator.
-Thus, it improves the mean accuracy to 88.4\%.
-Different from TADA, DoTNet learns transferable features by mapping the source samples into the target domain through the domain-level attention, and it obtains the highest accuracy 89.5\%.
-Note that all the methods perform well on tasks \textbf{D}$\rightarrow$\textbf{W} and \textbf{W}$\rightarrow$\textbf{D} since there is a smaller domain discrepancy between \textbf{D} (high-quality images) and \textbf{W} (low-quality images) than others.
-Though the results of DoTNet are not the best on tasks \textbf{D}$\rightarrow$\textbf{W} and \textbf{W}$\rightarrow$\textbf{D}, it consistently outperforms all competitors on the remaining tasks.
-Note also that domain \textbf{A} consists of images from online merchants, domains \textbf{D} and \textbf{W} consist of different quality images from a realistic office or home environment.
-This domain discrepancy (virtual-to-real) puts forward greater demands on the generalization ability of features.
-As shown in the table, tasks \textbf{D}$\rightarrow$\textbf{A} and W$\rightarrow$\textbf{A} are common difficulties for all methods.
-We see that DoTNet achieves the best accuracies 75.8\% and 75.0\% on these two tasks, respectively.
-These results validate that modeling sample correspondence across domains through the domain-level attention is effective for reducing domain discrepancy.
+Extended from DANN, TADA highlights transferable image regions by incorporating region-wise domain discriminator.
+Thus, TADA improves the mean accuracy of DANN by 6.2\%.
+Different from TADA, DoT learns transferable features by mapping the source samples into the target domain via domain-level attention, and it obtains the highest accuracy 93.3\%.
+Most comparison methods, e.g., CDAN+E, DSAN, DSAN+CAFT, RWOT, BuresNet, and ATM employ target pseudo-labels in different ways.
+Compared with these methods, DoT also achieves superior mean accuracy.
+Note that D$\rightarrow$A and W$\rightarrow$A are harder tasks since the domain discrepancy (real-to-virtual) puts forward greater demands on the generalization ability of features.
+We notice that DoT achieves the best accuracies 75.8\% and 75.0\% on these two tasks, respectively.
+These results validate that DoT is effective in reducing domain discrepancy.